Medical Administration Apprenticeship

 - Level 2 Diploma in Medical Administration – Portfolio of evidence, workbooks and observations in the workplace

-- Level 1 Functional Skills Maths – Invigilated test for Mathematics
+- Level 1 Functional Skills Maths – Invigilated exam for Mathematics

-- Level 1 Functional Skills English – Two invigilated tests, discussion and presentation
+- Level 1 Functional Skills English – Two invigilated exams, discussion and presentation

-- Level 1 Functional Skills ICT – Invigilated test for ICT
+- Level 1 Functional Skills ICT – Invigilated exam for ICT

 - 20% off the job training – Variety of evidence